majid-khorramgah/latent-objective-humanoid/04_latent_objective_learning/01_literature/papers.md

 This paper establishes an important prior-art result:

-> Human movement objectives can be inferred from demonstrations using IOC, and a composite objective can explain observed behavior better than individual candidate criteria.
+> Human movement objectives can be investigated from demonstrations using IOC, and a composite objective can explain observed behavior better than individual candidate criteria.

-Combined with Mombaur et al. (2010), the literature already establishes:
+Combined with Mombaur et al. (2010), the literature already establishes the following general approach:

-[
-\text{Human Motion}
-\rightarrow
-\text{IOC}
-\rightarrow
-\text{Weighted Candidate Objectives}
-]
+**Human Motion → IOC → Weighted Candidate Objectives**

 Therefore, the following are **not sufficient novelty claims** for our project:

 * using human demonstrations,
 * applying IOC,
 * learning weights of multiple hand-designed costs,
-* or claiming that human behavior can be represented by a composite objective.
+* or showing that human behavior can be represented by a composite objective.

-A potentially relevant distinction is that these works rely on **predefined objective components**, whereas our project is investigating whether a more generalizable objective representation can be learned and subsequently optimized under a different robot's dynamics and constraints.
+A potentially relevant distinction is that these approaches rely on **predefined objective components**, whereas our project is investigating whether a more generalizable objective representation can be learned and subsequently optimized under a different robot's dynamics and physical constraints.

 However:

 > **Whether this distinction constitutes a genuine research gap is NOT ESTABLISHED YET.**

-It must be checked against subsequent IOC and IRL literature.
+This must be checked against subsequent IOC and IRL literature before being used as a novelty claim.

 ---

 ### 10. Direct Implications for Our Project

-This paper gives us three concrete rules for the remainder of Phase 4.1:
+This paper gives us three concrete rules for the remainder of Phase 4.1.

-**Rule 1 — Do not assume the objective structure.**
+#### Rule 1 — Do not assume the objective structure

-We should not begin with:
+We should not begin with an objective such as:

-[
-J =
-w_1J_{\text{stability}}
-+
-w_2J_{\text{energy}}
-+
-w_3J_{\text{robustness}}
-+
-w_4J_{\text{task}}
-]
+`J = w_1 * J_stability + w_2 * J_energy + w_3 * J_robustness + w_4 * J_task`

-as if these were known facts.
+as if these components were already established.

-They are only candidate hypotheses.
+At this stage, they are only **candidate hypotheses**.

+The literature and experiments must determine which components are actually supported.

 ---

-**Rule 2 — Distinguish representation learning from weight learning.**
+#### Rule 2 — Distinguish representation learning from weight learning

 A method that starts with:

-[
-J =
-\sum_i w_i\phi_i
-]
+`J = Σ w_i * φ_i`

-and only learns (w_i) has learned the **parameters of a predefined representation**.
+and only learns `w_i` has learned the **parameters of a predefined representation**.

-It has not necessarily discovered the underlying representation itself.
+It has not necessarily discovered the underlying objective representation itself.

 This distinction must remain explicit throughout Phase 4.

 ---

-**Rule 3 — Locomotion evidence is required.**
+#### Rule 3 — Locomotion evidence is required

-Because Berret et al. study arm movement, their results cannot be directly transferred to human locomotion.
+Because Berret et al. study arm movement, their findings cannot be directly transferred to human locomotion.

-Therefore, the next relevant literature must determine:
+Therefore, the next literature must answer:

-> Which objective structures have actually been supported for human locomotion?
+> Which objective structures have actually been supported by experiments on human locomotion?

+This question is more important for our project than simply collecting additional IOC papers.

 ---